 added lots of details, including scratch-built coupler pockets, etched

 platform with strip-brass framing, wire cut levers, flat wire stirrup

 steps, and a small reservoir shaped from gray styrene sprue

 material.
 For the tie-down loops I used brass N-scale F-unit nose

 lift lugs (Miniatures by Eric part number NL12).
-The air hoses came
+The brake line air

 Below: I assembled the etched brass boom per its instructions using ACC adhesive.
 But I then finished the corners with strip